huolihang/Multilingual-MoveCastle/README.md

 Contribute to localize the MoveCastle in different languages to help more people learn Libra Move！

 ## Task
-In Multilingual-MoveCastle/course/lessons we have course materials in 6 differents languages.
+In Multilingual-MoveCastle/course/lessons we have course materials in 6 different languages.
-However, since we are not pro translators.
-Please help us do better job!
+However, since we are not pro translators, please help us do a better job!

 * Double check on different language verisons and fix inaccurate translations.
 * Translate new language version for MoveCastle.